 \subsection{Discussion}

-Referring back to the nested model of evaluating visualization design~\cite{munzner2009nested}, first, our evaluation indicates that we indeed work on a relevant problem for our target users.
-Also, the abstraction level we chose seems to be appropriate, as supported by our quantitative user study.
-Our expert interviews clarified that it is important to keep such visualizations simple and minimalistic as none of the experts complained about missing information in our visualizations.
-One expert even explicitly stated that it is important to \emph{emphasize function and architecture especially over obstruse prettiness that you see in many of the tools that visualize activations or things like layer gradients}.
+The main goal of \netvis~was to introduce a unified design for neural network architectures as a replacement for handcrafted visualizations.
+While we could not find a significant effect between \netvis~and the handcrafted version during our quantitative user study, we still argue that our approach outperforms the handcrafted versions in some ways.
+While not significant, \netvis~showed overall higher accuracies, which might indicate that the effect between the conditions would become significant, given a larger number of participants.
+Furthermore, we saw higher accuracies in key aspects of these types of visualizations, particularly in the direct comparisons such as interpretability and design of the visualization.
+Besides that, for the TensorBoard visualizations and original paper figures not all information needed for answering the questions was always present during our quantitative user study.
+In such cases, users could answer with -1 whenever information was not available.
+Thus, in these cases, users could not give a wrong answer.
+We still counted these answers in our evaluation, essentially putting our approach at a disadvantage.
+Nonetheless, our techniques outperformed the others in almost all metrics.
+Compared to the original paper figures, which ranked better than TensorBoard, our approach has the additional advantage of a unified design and automation, which can save time and makes knowledge transfer possible. \\ Referring back to the nested model of evaluating visualization design~\cite{munzner2009nested}, first, our evaluation indicates that we indeed work on a relevant problem for our target users.
+Moreover, the abstraction level we chose seems to be appropriate as supported by our quantitative user study.
+Our expert interviews clarified that it is important to keep such visualizations simple and minimalist as none of the experts complained about missing information in our visualizations.
+One expert even explicitly stated that it is important to \emph{emphasize function and architecture especially over obtuse prettiness that you see in many of the tools that visualize activations or things like layer gradients}.
 Third, the evaluation of our expert interviews, as well as the quantitative study, suggest that our glyph design is easily interpretable and adds valuable information as it directly visualizes the transformation of data.
-Our quantitative user study also suggests, that our novel glyph design offers better interpretability for key properties of network architectures, namely, increase in feature dimension and number of downsamplings.
 Fourth, the interactivity of our implementation shows that we do not have a problem with the speed of the algorithm.
-The results of our quantitative user study support this, with an excellent score in usability of our system.
-While this evaluation is only a first indication on the applicability of~\netvis, and only adoption of the concepts in the field can prove its value, the evaluation clearly supports the need of such a tool, as well as our design choices.
+The results of our quantitative user study support this, with an excellent usability score for our system.
+While this evaluation is only a first indication of the applicability of~\netvis and only adoption of the concepts in the field can prove its value, the evaluation clearly supports the need for such a tool as well as our design choices.